martinlarsson/workflow-test/README.md

 * `build.xml` - Ant-file with specifics for building, executing tests and running style check.
 * `sun_checks.xml` - Sun Java code style rules fur checkstyle usage.

+## Travis CI
+This repository is using Travis CI to automatically run JUnit-tests and checkstyle.
+It can be monitored at [travis-ci.org/martinlarsson/workflow-test](https://travis-ci.org/martinlarsson/workflow-test).